tendai22/dpans94_ja/app.md

 ### D.6.7 Immediacy

-Forth 83 specified that a number of “compiling words” are “immediate”, meaning that they are executed  instead of compiled during compilation.
+Forth 83 specified that a number of "compiling words" are "immediate", meaning that they are executed  instead of compiled during compilation.
 ANS Forth is less specific about most of these words, stating that  their behavior is only defined during compilation, and specifying their results rather than their specific  compile-time actions.

 To force the compilation of a word that would normally be executed, Forth 83 provided the words  COMPILE , used with non-immediate words, and [COMPILE] , used with immediate words.
 ANS Forth  provides the single word POSTPONE , which is used with both immediate and non-immediate words,  automatically selecting the appropriate behavior.